dougkusanagi/simple-todo-cli-rust/Readme.md

 This is a todo app written in Rust that runs in terminal, it's based on [Nuno Maduro's - Rust For PHP Developers](https://www.youtube.com/watch?v=HfcfQiLhsV4)

-I rewrite the storage and print systems in a separated modules for better testing
+I rewrite the storage and print systems in a separated modules for writing some tests

 ### How to use